camlee/power-meter/esp32-viewe/docs/WEB_APP.md

 # Embedded Web App

-## Scope of the first vertical slice
+## Milestone status and scope

-The meter now embeds a small Svelte 5 single-page application in the normal firmware image.
-It provides an overview with live In/Out readings and a canvas graph, a browser time-anchor control, a today/hourly history graph, and the existing remote-display control.
-It is deliberately a foundation rather than a duplicate of every LVGL page; editable settings build on the contracts below.
+The embedded web-application milestone is complete.
+The normal firmware image contains a Svelte 5 single-page application with live In/Out readings and a canvas graph, browser time contribution, rolling/calendar history, device information, and remote-display control.
+It is a useful product surface, not a requirement to duplicate every LVGL page.

+Calibration pages, broader settings writes, storage browsing/export, and light/dark refinements remain incremental backlog to build as needed.

 The old MicroPython project is a behavioral reference only.
 Its Parcel, Material UI, Chart.js, CSV parsing, and text/CSV websocket protocol are not